Take the next step with us

 This time next year you could be a BHASVIC student, so it pays to think ahead.
 Start to form an idea of what courses and subjects you’d like to do, bearing in mind where your talents lie now and where you see yourself in the future.

 Consider the qualifications you might need for future careers or degree courses, and learn more about how BHASVIC can help you achieve them.
-Make the most of the information online and in our prospectus, and schedule in a tour or open evening.
+Make the most of the information online and in our prospectus.

 We hold two open evenings for prospective students and their parents.
 These are a chance to see the college and its facilities, to learn about the college’s ethos and culture from our Principal, and to learn more about the courses you’re interested in.